-The Rutlish Foundation is a charity that provides financial support to the school, owns school lands, and provides grants to students in higher education who have been students of Rutlish School (for currently 3 years although this is being reveiwed) or who were born or live within the boundaries of the ancient Parish of Merton (about a quarter or the London Borough of Merton i.e. the bit that was Merton as against Morden, Wimbledon or Mitcham).
+The Rutlish Foundation is a charity that provides financial support to Rutlish School, and educational grants to young people primarily to assist them with university and higher education.
+To qualify young people must have been:

+- students of Rutlish School or RR6 for at least a year or - born or live within the boundaries of the ancient Parish of Merton (about a quarter or the London Borough of Merton i.e., the bit that was Merton as against Morden, Wimbledon or Mitcham).